325f Is What In Celsius

 °C = 162.78°C (approximately)

-Therefore, 325°F is approximately 162.78°C.
+That's why, 325°F is approximately 162.78°C.

 A Deeper Dive: Understanding the Formula

 The formula's components reflect the differing scales' intervals.
-The subtraction of 32 accounts for the offset between the freezing points of water (32°F and 0°C).
+Plus, the subtraction of 32 accounts for the offset between the freezing points of water (32°F and 0°C).
 The multiplication by 5/9 adjusts for the different sizes of the degree intervals: a 1°C change represents a larger temperature difference than a 1°F change.
 This factor ensures accurate conversion between the two scales.

 Practical Applications: Where is this Conversion Useful?